 I listened to an intriguing radio interview as part of Women’s month dialogues in South Africa in August 2020.
 The interviewee was a woman who had achieved a senior position in finance – a male-dominated industry, historically.

 It’s not uncommon to see parents committed to their jobs and aspiring to career advancement.
 Children certainly benefit from these gains – even if it’s bragging rights or excess material comfort.
 We can argue that their exposure to novel places through regular travel or easy access to resources expands their worldview and opens innumerable doors.
 Hard-working executives can employ private child-care and Uber drivers.
 They can live in secure estates that ensure the safety of their precious offspring.
 They can see to the rights of their children to a safe place to stay, clothing on their backs (and in their cupboards), food for their bellies (and their reserves) and top-class education.
-It’s quite an accomplishment – a tangible one at that.
-It’s the working person that gets the accolades and the radio interviews.
+It’s quite an accomplishment – a visible and tangible one at that.
+It’s the working person who gets the accolades and the radio interviews.